Enhancing Descriptive Captions with Visual Attributes for Multimodal Perception: Experiments

 \textbf{Large Multi-Modal Benchmarks.} We further conduct the evaluation on five challenging large multi-modal benchmarks.
 The experimental results are shown in Table~\ref{tab:lvlm}.
-It can be seen that both LLaVA-v1.5 and LLaVA-NeXT trained with DCE-1M achieve competitive performance on more complex LMM benchmarks, demonstrating that the improvements brought by DCE-1M are comprehensive.
+It can be seen that both LLaVA-v1.5 and LLaVA-NeXT trained with EDC-1M achieve competitive performance on more complex LMM benchmarks, demonstrating that the improvements brought by EDC-1M are comprehensive.
 Our model outperforms both LLaVA-v1.5~\cite{liu2023llava1.5} and LLaVA-NeXT~\cite{liu2024llavanext_15} across all LMM benchmarks, demonstrating that high-quality image captions during pretraining significantly enhance model performance, even without altering the supervised fine-tuning (SFT) data.
-Compared to other image captioning methods, such as ShareGPT-4V~\cite{chen2023sharegpt4v}, DCE-generated captions provide richer and more comprehensive scene information, significantly boosting model performance across most LMM benchmarks.
-However, due to the lack of Chinese data in DCE-1M, the model performs poorly on MMBench-CN~\cite{liu2023mmbench}.
-This highlights the need for multilingual image captioning, which will be an area for future improvement in DCE.
-Additionally, the detection model in DCE introduces some noise, which may interfere with the model's ability to accurately capture objects, leading to decreased performance on tasks like POPE~\cite{li2023pope}.
-Therefore, reducing this noise will be a key focus for future improvements in DCE.
+Compared to other image captioning methods, such as ShareGPT-4V~\cite{chen2023sharegpt4v}, EDC-generated captions provide richer and more comprehensive scene information, significantly boosting model performance across most LMM benchmarks.
+However, due to the lack of Chinese data in EDC-1M, the model performs poorly on MMBench-CN~\cite{liu2023mmbench}.
+This highlights the need for multilingual image captioning, which will be an area for future improvement in EDC.
+Additionally, the detection model in EDC introduces some noise, which may interfere with the model's ability to accurately capture objects, leading to decreased performance on tasks like POPE~\cite{li2023pope}.
+Therefore, reducing this noise will be a key focus for future improvements in EDC.